Woodar Investment Development Ltd v Wimpey Construction UK Ltd

 Citations: 1 WLR 277; 1 All ER 571; (1980) 124 SJ 184; CLY 2792.

 Wimpey contracted with Woodar to buy land for £850,000.
 Wimpey had to pay £150,000 of that sum to a third-party (TT) on completion.
 A term of the contract reserved Wimpey the right to rescind the contract if, prior to completion, any State power began compulsory acquisition proceedings.
-Both parties knew at the time of contracting that the Secretary of State for the Environment had sent Woodar a draft compulsary purchase order.
+Both parties knew at the time of contracting that the Secretary of State for the Environment had sent Woodar a draft compulsory purchase order.

-The Secretary later issued a formal compulsary purchase order.
+The Secretary later issued a formal compulsory purchase order.
 Wimpey rescinded the contract, wrongly relying on the rescission clause.
 The clause was inapplicable because the Secretary of State ‘began proceedings’ to acquire the land before the contract was made.
 Wimpey’s actual motivation for rescinding the contract was a dramatic slump in the value of the land.

 Woodar sought a declaration that Wimpey had no power to rescind the contract and so had repudiated the contract.
 They also sought damages for breach.
 A secondary dispute was whether Woodar could sue for the £150,000 due to TT.